Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 3

-Swedish Vallhunds are the kind of dog that one adopts if they are looking for a smaller Spitz puppy.
-These dogs are similar in size and personality to the Corgi but have not been mixed with them for many centuries.
-Hailing from Sweden, they are a herder at heart but also a family dog.
+Swedish Vallhunds are the dogs one adopts if they want a smaller Spitz puppy.
+These dogs are similar in size and personality to the Corgi but have not been mixed with them for centuries.
+Hailing from Sweden, they are herders at heart but also family dogs.
+With enough training and the proper care, they make excellent companions for active families.

 Featured Image: everydoghasastory, Shutterstock